 Even better?
-While sliding glass door locks range in price, you can easily find one in the $30 range—not much more than you’d pay to replace the lock on a traditional door.
+While sliding door locks range in price, you can easily find one in the $30 range — not much more than you’d pay to replace the lock or deadbolt on a traditional door.

 Want to keep those doors from being forced off their tracks?
 A security bar that fits right in the track could do the trick.
-Thin enough to nestle in the track, a security bar provides resistance when someone attempts to pry the door open.
+Thin enough to nestle in the track, a security bar provides resistance when someone attempts to pry the door open by bracing agains the door frame.
 Priced around $20, these bars can be easily removed when you’re home and awake to make opening the door a snap.
 If you don’t have time to hit the hardware store, look around your home for a short broom handle or long wooden dowel to fill that track until you can make the trip.

 You don’t need to advertise your big-screen TV and fancy laptop to the neighborhood thieves.
 Invest in a set of curtains that can be pulled shut across your sliding doors to limit the temptation.
 They may even help boost your energy efficiency.
 Win, win!